johnjago/johnjago.com/src/blog/content/notes.md

 # top 40 most used commands
 history | awk 'BEGIN {FS="[ \t]+|\\|"} {print $3}' | sort | uniq -c | sort -nr | head -n 40
 ```

+## Quotes

+> If you want to build a ship, don’t drum up the men to gather wood, divide the
+> work, and give orders.
+Instead, teach them to yearn for the vast and endless
+> sea.
+>
+> —Antoine de Saint-Exupéry

+> In civilizations without boats, dreams dry up, espionage takes the place of
+> adventure and the police take the place of pirates.
+>
+> —Michel Foucault